EMC | Mexico Monte Alban and Ethiopia Keramo

-This coffee is being roasted by Dave H. from Aug 16 to Sep 06 2020 at Pulley Collective in Red Hook, Brooklyn.
-We typically use the Loring S35 Kestrel roaster for this profile - this roaster roasts the beans through convection (heated air) roasting.
+This coffee is being roasted by Ian T. from June 19th to July 14th in Brooklyn.
+We use the Loring Kestrel roaster for this profile.
 We have strict guidelines for each of the coffee profiles, and this roast has to pass the development time ratio test as measured in real-time by the roasting software, Cropster.
 Once it does, it is approved for production.

 - 3.0 = exceptional roast - exceeds expectations

 - 2.5 = on par with profile - matches expectations